-1 Introduction
+1. Introduction

-The solar constant is one of the most important parameters that determine the climate of terrestrial planets.
+[2] The solar constant is one of the most important parameters that determine the climate of terrestrial planets.
 A state of mild climate like that of the present Earth vanishes when the value of solar constant changes by several tens of percent, as reviewed briefly below.

-When the value of solar constant is decreased from that of the present earth, the globally ice-covered state emerges.
+[3] When the value of solar constant is decreased from that of the present Earth, the globally ice-covered state emerges.
 One-dimensional energy balance models (EBMs) show that a slight decrease in solar constant results in ice-covered Earth [Budyko, 1969; Sellers, 1969].
-With the solar constant set at the value of present Earth, Budyko's EBM gives multiple equilibrium solutions: a globally ice-covered equilibrium solution and two types of partially ice-covered solutions 1.
-The partially ice-covered solution whose ice line is located at higher latitudes is stable and is regarded as the climate regime of the present Earth.
-In contrast, the partially ice-covered solution whose ice line is located at lower latitudes is unstable [Held and Suarez, 1974; Cahalan and North, 1979].
-This instability is referred to as the large ice cap instability.
+With the solar constant set at the value of present Earth, Budyko's EBM gives multiple equilibrium solutions: a globally ice-covered equilibrium solution and two types of partially ice-covered solutions.
+(Note that the number of equilibrium solutions and their stability depend on the setup of EBM.
+The EBM of Sellers [1969] has an unstable equilibrium solution with a small ice cap.
+The instability is referred to as the small ice cap instability [North, 1984].)
+The partially ice-covered solution whose ice line is located at higher latitudes is stable and is regarded as the climate regime of the present